Simulation, PCB design and schematic software

 PICC: It’s an IDE that allows for C programming of PIC microcontrollers.
 Has some incompatibilities (for instance doesn’t support 2d arrays) but features better optimization than SDCC, and has lots of built-in libraries, such as LCD, GLCD, keyboard matrix support.
 It also features functions that allow for easier setting of the peripherals of the microcontroller, without needing to fiddle with the registers.

 MPLAB: It’s an IDE that allows PIC programming using assembler (PIC18 supports C using HI-TEC compiler).
 The interface is a bit confuse and heavy.

-XC8: Compiler for low/middle tier PICs, has a free version that doesn't do much optimizations, but it tends to work perfectly.
+XC8: Compiler for low/middle tier PICs, has a free version that doesn’t do many optimizations, but it tends to work perfectly.

 WinAVR/AVR-GCC: C Compiler for AVR microcontrollers.
-It is basically a port of GCC so it has a high compatibility with most code, it has a better compliance with the standards than most PIC compilers.
+It is basically a port of GCC so it has high compatibility with most code, it has better compliance with the standards than most PIC compilers.